Enjoying our puzzle hints?

 Definition: Something that suddenly appears

-Why it's tricky: Can refer to books, ads, or other things that appear suddenly
+Why it's tricky: Can refer to books, ads, or physical objects

 Swiss

-Definition: Relating to Switzerland, but also a type of cheese
+Definition: Relating to Switzerland or a type of cheese

-Why it's tricky: Multiple meanings, can refer to country or cheese
+Why it's tricky: Can refer to nationality, cheese, or other products

 Firm